-- 1. Students may participate in interim examinations or practical exercises of the components below only if they have passed the interim examination or examinations for the components mentioned hereinafter or participated in the examinations of these components: - Master's Thesis in Political Science: Democracy, Power and Inequality only after passing the subjects of period 1, participation Selected Issues: Democracy, Populism and the State in Europe and participation Workshop Democracy, Power and Inequality; - Master's Thesis in Political Science: International Relations, Security and Global Order only after passing the subjects of period 1, participation in Selected Issues: Global Political Economy and Geopolitics OR participation in Selected Issues: International Security Studies and participation in Workshop International Relations, Security and Global Order; - Master's Thesis in Political Science: Global Environmental Governance, Sustainability and Climate Change only after passing the subjects of period 1, Selected Issues: Global Environmental Governance and participation Workshop Global Environmental Governance, Sustainability and Climate Change; - Workshop in Democracy, Power and Inequality only after participation in Selected Issues: Democracy, Populism and the State in Europe; - Workshop in International Relations, Security and Global Order only after participation in Selected Issues: Global Political Economy and Geopolitics or Selected Issues: International Security Studies; - Workshop in Global Environmental Governance, Sustainability and Climate Change only after participation in Selected Issues: Global Environmental Governance.
+- 1. The following educational units cannot be participated in until the following sequential requirements are met: - Master's Thesis in Political Science: Democracy, Power and Inequality only after passing the subjects of period 1, participation Selected Issues: Democracy, Populism and the State in Europe and participation Workshop Democracy, Power and Inequality; - Master's Thesis in Political Science: International Relations, Security and Global Order only after passing the subjects of period 1, participation in Selected Issues: Global Political Economy and Geopolitics OR participation in Selected Issues: International Security Studies and participation in Workshop International Relations, Security and Global Order; - Master's Thesis in Political Science: Global Environmental Governance, Sustainability and Climate Change only after passing the subjects of period 1, Selected Issues: Global Environmental Governance and participation Workshop Global Environmental Governance, Sustainability and Climate Change; - Workshop in Democracy, Power and Inequality only after participation in Selected Issues: Democracy, Populism and the State in Europe; - Workshop in International Relations, Security and Global Order only after participation in Selected Issues: Global Political Economy and Geopolitics or Selected Issues: International Security Studies; - Workshop in Global Environmental Governance, Sustainability and Climate Change only after participation in Selected Issues: Global Environmental Governance.